-Traditionally Deliveroo has acted by clipping the tickect on the way through of an eCommerce transaction and providing delivery fulfillment for the Restaurant.
+Traditionally, Deliveroo has acted by clipping the ticket on the way through of an eCommerce transaction and providing delivery fulfillment for the Restaurant.
 It is a similar business model to Just Eat and Grub Hub, except with a much higher commission, but also supplying the delivery component of the service for the Restaurants.
 Many restaurants were happy to pay the higher commission because they either didn’t have to worry any more about delivery, or they were provided exposure to delivery customers without having to go through the process of

 Issues with Deliveroo

-Deliveroo was valued at $2.6 billion when it raised $488 million in September to fund the rollout of Deliveroo Editions.
+Deliveroo was valued at $2.6 billion when it raised $488 million in September to fund the roll out of Deliveroo Editions.

-Are Dark Kitchens right for your Restaurant?
+Are dark kitchens right for your Restaurant?

-Using a Dark Kitchen like the the ones provided by Deliveroo Editions may be right for your business, and it enables a Restaurant to scale it’s deliveries, but it is not without cost.
+Using a dark kitchen like the the ones provided by Deliveroo Editions may be right for your business, and it enables a Restaurant to scale it’s deliveries, but it is not without cost.
 Obviously their is the commission.
-Typically Deliveroo is charging 30 – 35%, but the more insidious cost is the fact that Deliveroo does not provide customer contact emails.
+Typically, Deliveroo is charging 30 – 35%, but the more insidious cost is the fact that Deliveroo does not provide customer contact emails.
 This enables Deliveroo to do a couple of things.